-In August 2016, we borrowed \$100,000 from Mr. Catell.
+In August 2016, we borrowed \$100,000 from Robert B. Catell, one of our non-employee directors.
 The promissory note evidencing the loan (the "Catell Note") provided for the payment of the principal amount, together with interest at the rate of 10% per annum, on February 5, 2017.
 In consideration of the loan, we issued to Mr. Catell a five-year warrant for the purchase of 8,000 shares of our common stock at an exercise price of \$4.00 per share.
 In August 2017, we and Mr. Catell agreed that the outstanding principal amount of the Catell Note of \$50,000 will be payable on February 5, 2018.
 In consideration of such extension of the maturity date, we issued to Mr. Catell a five-year warrant for the purchase of 5,000 shares of our common stock at an exercise price of \$4.00 per share.
 In April 2018, we and Mr. Catell agreed that the outstanding principal amount of the Catell Note of \$45,000 will be payable on December 31, 2018.
+On February 8, 2019, we and Mr. Catell agreed that the outstanding principal amount of the Catell Note of \$30,000 will be payable on December 31, 2019.
 In the event that, prior to the maturity date of the Catell Note, we receive net proceeds of \$10,000,000 from a single equity or debt financing (as opposed to a series of related or unrelated financings), Mr. Catell has the right to require that we prepay the amount due under the Catell Note (subject to the consent of the party that provided the particular financing).